Skip to main content

 PCL-5 PTSD Self-Check

 A validated 20-item screening measure developed by the National Center for PTSD.
 It assesses symptoms across four DSM-5 clusters to help you reflect on how a stressful experience may be affecting you.
-Your answers stay in your browser and are never stored.
+Your answers and score are processed locally and are not intentionally sent to MindCheck Tools.

 Last reviewed: March 2026